RJKAZ/amazon-clone/README.md

 No I can move on to the next part....finally.

-finished Part 29 - onwards to Part 30 which introduces Pay Pal
+finished Part 30 - next to Part 31  Pay Order - also, figure out how to update my paypal developer account.